 Click the orange button to the right to learn more about what you can start doing today.

+Remission… what does this mean?
 Should you attempt to reach minimal residual disease (MDR) when you consider induction therapy for your multiple myeloma (MM)?
-Yes.
+Your oncologist will push for the deepest possible remission.
 Should you undergo aggressive toxicity from your induction chemo regimens in hopes of reaching MRD?
-I don’t believe so.
-And I’ll tell you why.
+That depends on several things.

 I will begin by saying that all MM patients want to achieve complete remission aka no detectible MM in their blood.
-I mean, we want MM gone… At the same time, we want to achieve the longest OS aka overall survival and we want to achieve the highest quality-of-life.
+Let’s be honest… we want MM gone… At the same time, we want to achieve the longest OS aka overall survival and we want to achieve the highest quality-of-life.

 The two most important sentences in the articles linked and excerpted below are:

 That means that you can reach a state of almost no MM anywhere in your system and still not achieve long-term survival.
 Conversely you can not reach complete remission post induction therapy and still achieve long-term survival.
-The meaning of the confusingly-worded second sentence mean despite lots of new FDA approved MM drugs, average 5 years survival rate is still 49%.
+The meaning of the confusingly-worded second sentence means despite lots of new FDA approved MM drugs, average 5 years survival rate is still about 50%.

 And you know what the most revealing statistic is about MM therapy?
-The MM specialist with the best/longest average five year patient survival rate, Dr. James Berenson, doesn’t even use autologous stem cell transplantation.
+The MM specialist with the best/longest average five and te year patient survival rate, Dr. James Berenson, doesn’t even prescribe an autologous stem cell transplantation.
 Much of MM decision-making is based on experience and judgement.